nosir/cleave.js/doc/reactjs-component-usage.md

 npm install --save babel-core babel-loader
 ```

-Second, add `.babelrc` to your project root:
+After that, add `.babelrc` to your project root with:

 ```json
 {